 Step 5: Finalize your payment plan

 To do this, just submit all the requested financial aid forms by the appropriate deadlines.
-Your JWU advisor can help with this if you have questions.
+You can also set up a monthly payment plan or make a one-time payment via the following links:

 Raise your financial IQ